 What to know about wearing glasses with headsets

 Glasses can be difficult to wear with a headset, so one way to get around this issue is to get a pair of clip on earbuds.
-Clip on earbuds are a good option if you want something that is going to stay on your head and won’t fall out, especially if you’re playing an online game.
 However, they’re not as comfortable as gaming headsets, and you may have trouble hearing your teammates or opponents over the sound of the game itself.
 If you want comfort, the best option is most likely a gaming headset, but be sure that it’s specifically designed for glasses or contact lenses.

 Most comfortable gaming headset for a glasses wearer